The Joint Mass Spectrometry Centre

 Modern methods of mass spectrometry and chromatography

-With the beginning of the summer term 2021, our mass spectrometry seminar startsagain (online).
-Also students are welcome to attend our session.
+With the beginning of the winter term 2021/22, our mass spectrometry seminar starts again (online).
+Students are welcome to attend our session.
 More information and the whole list of topics and dates can be found here.

 We congratulate Anika Neumann to her passed PhD defence "Investigation of heavy petroleum-derived material with thermogravimetry coupled to high resolution Fourier transform ion cyclotron resonance mass spectrometry".